 How do I get my baby started at your practice?

-After delivery, your baby will be seen by one of our providers if you delivered at Coosa Valley Medical Center.
-If you deliver at another hospital, a provider on-staff at the hospital will see your baby.
+After delivery, your baby will be seen by a provider on-staff at the hospital.
 Prior to discharge, you should contact our office to make an appointment for your newborn’s hospital follow-up visit, 1-2 days after discharge.

 How do I contact Pathway Pediatrics when the office is closed?